Y chromosome: Non-combining region of Y (NRY)

 The human Y chromosome is normally unable to recombine with the X chromosome, except for small pieces of pseudoautosomal regions (PARs) at the telomeres (which comprise about 5% of the chromosome's length).
 These regions are relics of ancient homology between the X and Y chromosomes.
 The bulk of the Y chromosome, which does not recombine, is called the "NRY", or non-recombining region of the Y chromosome.
 Single-nucleotide polymorphisms (SNPs) in this region are used to trace direct paternal ancestral lines.

 More specifically, PAR1 is at 0.1–2.7 Mb.
 PAR2 is at 56.9–57.2 Mb.
 The non-recombining region (NRY) or male-specific region (MSY) sits between.
+Their sizes are now known perfectly from CHM13: 2.77 Mb and 329.5 kb.
+Until CHM13 the data in PAR1 and PAR2 was just copied over from the X chromosome.